Open-EO/FuseTS/docs/source/design.md

 - Code should be the same when working with openEO or XArray datacubes.

-- The general frameworkis based on [sktime](https://www.sktime.org), which in turn is based on [scikit-learn](https://scikit-learn.org).
+- The general framework for timeseries processing is based on [sktime](https://www.sktime.org), which in turn is based on [scikit-learn](https://scikit-learn.org).
 These libraries have an API that has proven to be generic enough to support many timeseries transformation algorithms.

 - Prefer *[convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration)* to allow functions to work with a minimal set of arguments.